Exotic dark matter search with the Majorana Demonstrator

-We consider the atomic ionization process by incoming sterile neutrinos $\nu_s + A \rightarrow \nu_a + A^+ + e^-$.
-In this process, the limit on the 4-momentum transfer $q^2\rightarrow 0$ is kinematically accessible due to the two-body atomic final state of the positive ion plus the ionization electron~\cite{chen2016atomicionization}.
-Near this limit, the atomic ionization process can be viewed as a two-step process, where the exchange photon emitted from the incoming $\nu_s$ interacts coherently with an atom in the detector target, producing ionization.
-The singularity due to the real photon pole in the interaction cross section is accessed, and the cross section is enhanced by orders of magnitude at the energy transfer $T = m_s / 2$, half the mass of the sterile neutrino~\cite{chen2016atomicionization}.
-This would produce a peak-like signature in the energy spectrum.
-Considering this resonance in presence of a rich $\nu_s$ source allows more stringent limits to be set on $\mu_{sa}$ than previous limits from solar neutrino-electron scattering~\cite{chen2016atomicionization}.
-In this analysis, we assume that the local DM halo consists of $\nu_s$, for comparison with Ref.~\cite{chen2016atomicionization} \footnote{The original $\mu_{sa}$ limit using the same postulate in Ref.~\cite{chen2016atomicionization} was found to be erroneous by a factor 14, which has been taken into account in Fig.~\ref{fig:transition_mm_limit}.
-An erratum is in preparation by the authors~\cite{chen2021private}.}.
+\textit{Sterile neutrino transition magnetic moment.}-- The nonzero mass of the neutrino allows the possibility of radiative decay between states~\cite{wolfenstein1982}, including transitions of heavy right-handed sterile neutrinos $\nu_s$ into active neutrinos, $\nu_a \equiv \nu_{e, \mu, \tau}$.
+Current best limits on the magnetic moment associated with this transition come from solar neutrino-electron scattering in Borexino ($\nu_\mu \rightarrow \nu_s$)~\cite{miranda2021low}.
+Sterile neutrinos have been considered as a possible DM candidate~\cite{adhikari2017dmsterile}, and flavor-dependent couplings have been proposed to avoid constraints from SN1987A and the cosmic microwave background~\cite{shoemaker2020active, brdar2021transition}.

-Near the resonant energy $E = m_s/2$, the equivalent photon approximation~(EPA) becomes valid~\cite{chen2016atomicionization}.
-Within the interval $E = m_s/2\ \pm\ |\vec{k}_s| / 2$, where $\vec{k}_s$ is the sterile neutrino momentum vector, the amplified differential cross section has the form
+We consider an atomic ionization process by sterile neutrinos, $\nu_s + A \rightarrow \nu_a + A^+ + e^-$.
+The limit on the 4-momentum transfer $q^2\rightarrow 0$ is kinematically accessible due to the two-body atomic final state consisting of the positive ion and ionized electron.
+Near the limit, this can be viewed as a two-step process, where the virtual exchange photon emitted from the incoming $\nu_s$ then interacts coherently with a target atom, producing ionization.
+This is known as the equivalent photon approximation (EPA)~\cite{chen2016atomicionization}.
+The singularity due to the real photon pole in the interaction cross section is accessed, enhancing it by orders of magnitude at the resonant energy $E = m_s/2$, which results in a peaked signature.
+Within the interval $E = m_s/2\ \pm\ |\vec{k}_s| / 2$, where $\vec{k}_s$ is the sterile neutrino momentum vector, the differential cross section has the form

-where $\alpha$ is the electromagnetic fine structure constant, $n_A$ is the number density of Ge atoms and $v$ is the velocity of the incoming sterile neutrino.
-As a consequence, a peaked signature at $E=m_s/2$ is expected.
-With Eq.~\ref{eq:tmm_peak_height}, we can set a limit on $\mu_{sa}$ in terms of the incoming sterile neutrino flux at any value of $m_s$.
-For any dark matter model, the DM interaction rate per unit mass in a terrestrial detector with isotopic mass $m_A$ can be calculated by
+where $\alpha$ is the fine structure constant, $n_A$ is the number density of Ge atoms, and $\vec{k}_s$ is the momentum vector of the incoming sterile neutrino with magnetic moment $\mu_{sa}$.